 Software → Python, Laravel / PHP, Node, SQL, Java*, Ruby*

-Misc. → Git, LaTeX, shell scripting, woodworking*, R*
+Misc. → Git, LaTeX, shell scripting, Julia, woodworking*, R*

 * = limited experience

-Typography, digital preservation, data visualisation, service design, information architecture, physical computing (IoT), natural language processing, information security
+Digital preservation, information security usability, data visualisation, typography, service design, information architecture, physical computing, natural language processing

 Fluent in French and English; beginner in German, Spanish and Icelandic